emil-sayahi/emil-sayahi.github.io/index.md

 Hello!
-I'm Emil Sayahi, a script kid from Cincinnati, a city on the east coast of America.
+I'm Emil Sayahi, a script kid from Cincinnati who doesn't know what to do with their lives.
 This is my website, which I'll use to catalogue all the various things I may or may not do over time.
 Hopefully, four years down the line I'll have a portfolio of work that'll be presentable and filled with things that'll show the kind of work ethic and knowledge I have.

 ### Education & Experience